Swayy03/Alphaboard_projects/README.md

-# Alphaboard_projects
+# Alphaboard Projects

-Creating different exciting projects on the alphaboard dev board by @fbiego
+Exciting and fun projects built using the **Alphaboard** development board by [@fbiego](https://github.com/fbiego).

-# Beginner Projects
+## Beginner Projects

+###  Project 1: Servo Arm Control with Potentiometers
-## Project 1: Control Servo arms using potentiometers
+Control two servo motors using the onboard potentiometers on the Alphaboard.
+This project demonstrates basic analog input reading and PWM output for servo control.

+**Features:**
-Use the 2 on board potentiometers to control the arms of servo motors
+- Real-time control of servo angles
+- Uses two built-in potentiometers

+---

-## Project 2: Hogwarts Alarm
+###  Project 2: Hogwarts Alarm
-### The hogwarts Alarm, place it on your window pane every night and once the sun rises, the hogwarts theme will play as an alarm
+A magical alarm that greets the sunrise with the iconic **Hogwarts theme**!

+**How it works:**
+- Place the device on your window at night.
+- When sunlight hits the light sensor in the morning, it triggers the Hogwarts theme to play.
-### To switch it off, you either unplug it or turn the potentiometer to reduce sensitivity
+- To stop the alarm, either unplug the device or adjust the potentiometer to reduce light sensor sensitivity.

-sensitivity of the light sensor can be tuned using the potentiometer
-### HARDOCDED THE TUNES MYSELF
+**Additional Notes:**
+- Light sensitivity is adjustable via the onboard potentiometer.
+- Tunes are **hardcoded manually**

+---

+##  More projects coming soon...